arupcsedu/AAFLOW/higress_agentic_benchmark/README.md

-# Higress vs Agentic RAG Benchmark
+# Higress vs AAFLOW Benchmark

 This directory contains a standalone benchmark that compares `HigressRAG` and `AgenticRAG(AAFLOW)` on local corpora.